 Chiado, Baixa, Alfama, Mouraria, Bairro Alto, Rossio are all good options.
-The closer to Baixa the more expensive hostels tend to be.
-If you are traveling to Lisbon during high season you may end up having to book a little further away in Graça or Belem.
+The closer to Baixa, the more expensive hostels tend to be.
+If you are traveling to Lisbon during high season, you may have to book a little further away in Graça or Belem.

 When to go to Lisbon for 3 days?